nschan/nf-hrp/README.md

 # Usage

-The pipeline takes a gff3 file with annotations and a fasta file as input in a samplesheet and works through the steps of HRP.
+The pipeline takes a gff3 file with annotations and a fasta file of the genome as input in a samplesheet and works through the steps of HRP.
 The pipeline requires nextflow >= 23.04.2 to work with spack modules, tested on biohpc_gen.

 Running this on other infrastructure probably needs some changes to modules.

+Clone this repository into ~ (or somewhere else and adapt below) and do

 ```
 nextflow run ~/nf-hrp/ --samplesheet sheet.csv --out './results' -profile biohpc_gen